Analyzing Nortech Systems (NSYS) and The Competition

 |Nortech Systems Competitors

-As a group, “Electronic components, not elsewhere classified” companies have a potential upside of 47.37%.
-Given Nortech Systems’ rivals higher probable upside, analysts plainly believe Nortech Systems has less favorable growth aspects than its rivals.
+As a group, “Electronic Components” companies have a potential upside of 104.16%.
+Given Nortech Systems’ peers higher probable upside, analysts plainly believe Nortech Systems has less favorable growth aspects than its peers.

 Summary

-Nortech Systems rivals beat Nortech Systems on 6 of the 10 factors compared.
+Nortech Systems peers beat Nortech Systems on 6 of the 10 factors compared.

 About Nortech Systems